-Vendor Advocacy is a comparatively new service primarily designed to counteract these so called ‘traps’ in the home selling process.
+Vendor Advocacy is a relatively new service primarily designed to counteract these so called ‘traps’ in the property selling process.

 However as Vendor Advocacy has grown there are instances where Vendor Advocacy firms use some of the Real Estate Traps tactics that they are supposed to protect their own clients from.

 A Vendor Advocacy Firm is engaged to appoint the best Real Estate Agent for the particular sale, plus devising the best marketing strategy, resulting in a higher selling price, and a less stressful sale experience for the vendor.